Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Introduction

 In the Computer Architecture and Physics communities, the last decade has seen a rise of a novel class of analog computers that use the dynamics of a physical system to heuristically find solutions to optimization problems framed as instances of the \emph{Ising model}, one of the most studied frameworks for magnetism in statistical mechanics.
-These methods include Quantum Annealing~\cite{qaIntro,qa1}, Coherent Ising Machines (optical or opto-electronic systems)~\cite{wang2013coherent,marandi2014network,mcmahon2016fully,inagaki2016coherent,dopo,oeo}, and Oscillator-based Ising Machines~\cite{oim}.
+These methods include Quantum Annealing~\cite{kim2019leveraging,hauke2020perspectives}, Coherent Ising Machines (optical or opto-electronic systems)~\cite{wang2013coherent,marandi2014network,mcmahon2016fully,inagaki2016coherent,dopo,oeo}, and Oscillator-based Ising Machines~\cite{oim}.
 These already show promise as practical computational structures for addressing some NP-hard problems arising in practical applications.
-However, recent starting work~\cite{minsung,minsungParallelTemp} on the MIMO detection leveraging a straightforward mapping of ML-MIMO decoding problem to the Ising model experiences an error floor in the bit error rate~(BER) versus the signal-to-noise ratio (SNR) characteristics.
+The application of Quantum Annealing~(QA) and Ising machines to MIMO detection is starting to be investigated in the last couple of years~\cite{review2021toappear,QAdeluna} and has shown promising results.
+The QuAMax MIMO detector~\cite{minsung} leverages quantum annealing for MIMO detection.
+A classical-quantum hybrid approach to QA-based ML-MIMO was proposed in~\cite{pSuccessQA}.
+QA has also shown promising results for other tough computational problems in wireless systems like Vector Perturbation Precoding~\cite{qavp}.
+In~\cite{minsungParallelTemp}, authors explore the use of Parallel Tempering for Ising-based MIMO detection (ParaMax), improving the performance of QuAMax.
+However, these recent works~\cite{minsung,minsungParallelTemp} that leverage a straightforward mapping of ML-MIMO decoding problem to the Ising model experiences an error floor in the bit error rate~(BER) versus the signal-to-noise ratio (SNR) characteristics.

 In this paper, we observe that this error floor is present in the regime of practical deployment for MIMO detection.
 More specifically, in the regime relevant for real systems (uncoded BER of $10^{-3} - 10^{-6}$), even if we dismiss the limitations of non-idealized physics-based Ising solvers, depending on the SNR, there are many interesting scenarios in which they would not serve as good MIMO detectors in practical systems if the known Ising formulation of the ML-MIMO detection problem is used.
-Hence we propose a novel regularized Ising formulation of the ML-MIMO problem, using a low-complexity approximation~(see Fig.~\ref{fig:riMimoIntro} for an overview of our decoder architecture).
+Hence we propose a novel regularized Ising formulation of the ML-MIMO problem, using a low-complexity approximation, that significantly improves the BER performance of the existing state-of-the-art~(see Fig.~\ref{fig:riMimoIntro} for an overview of our decoder architecture) and show that it mitigates the error-floor problem present in the existing state-of-the-art Ising machine-based MIMO detectors.